vijinho/tweets-cli/README.md

         -l,  --local                  Fetch local file information (if available) (new attributes: images,videos,files) -x,  --delete                 DANGER!
 At own risk.
 Delete files where savings can occur (i.e. low-res videos of same video), run with -t to test only and show files
              --dupes                  List (or delete) duplicate files.
 Requires '-x/--delete' option to delete (will rename duplicated file from '{tweet_id}-{id}.{ext}' to '{id}.{ext}).
 Preview with '--test'!
-        -r,  --keys-remove=k1,k2,.
+             --keys-required=k1,k2,.
+Returned tweets which MUST have all of the specified keys -r,  --keys-remove=k1,k2,.
 List of keys to remove from tweets, comma-separated (e.g. 'sizes,lang,source,id_str') -k,  --keys-filter=k1,k2,.
 List of keys to only show in output - comma, separated (e.g. id,created_at,text) --regexp='/<pattern>/i'  Filter tweet text on regular expression, i.e /(google)/i see https://secure.php.net/manual/en/function.preg-match.php